temporalio/documentation/docs/clusters/how-to-integrate-elasticsearch-into-a-temporal-cluster.md

   - filtered-lists
   - visibility
 ssdi:
-  - Elasticsearch v8 is supported from Temporal Server version 1.18.0 onwards
+- Elasticsearch v8 is supported beginning with Temporal Server version 1.18.0
-  - Elasticsearch v7.10 is supported from Temporal Server version 1.7.0 onwards
+- Elasticsearch v7.10 is supported beginning with Temporal Server version 1.17.0
-  - Elasticsearch v6.8 is supported up to Temporal Server version 1.17.x
+- Elasticsearch v6.8 is supported through Temporal Server version 1.17.x
-  - Elasticsearch v6.8 and v7.10 versions are explicitly supported with AWS Elasticsearch
+- Elasticsearch v6.8 and v7.10 are explicitly supported with AWS Elasticsearch
 ---

 [Advanced Visibility](/concepts/what-is-advanced-visibility) features depend on an integration with Elasticsearch.